 News added 11/01/18: HEADMASTERS AWARDS

-We are thrilled to share our top delights from the Headmasters annual awards event in central London this week including confirmation that 1000+ of the group’s salon teams can party like there’s no tomorrow!
-And that the Headmasters Pro Artistic Team has learned to put on an excellent hairshow which wowed all spectators in the room.
+We are thrilled to share our top delights from the Headmasters annual awards event in central London this week.
+Including confirmation that 1000+ of the group’s salon teams can party like there’s no tomorrow!
+And that the Headmasters Pro Artistic Team has learned to put on an excellent hairshow.
+It wowed all spectators in the room.
 Importantly, handing out the best awards (£5000 for the top salon, a new car to the busiest colourist… you get our drift) directors at the group prove they take care of their ‘family’.
-We are struck by the numbers feted, and how they celebrate high achievers including dishing out accolades for individual hairdressers each bringing in more than £100K in revenue in 2017.
+We are struck by the numbers feted, and how they celebrate high achievers.
+Including dishing out accolades for individual hairdressers each bringing in more than £100K in revenue in 2017.
 Respect!

 Headmasters report of their special night gives us the following round-up:

 - Chairman John Sanders detailed Headmasters success of 2017 and expansion plans for 2018

 - The Headmasters Pro Artistic Team used the room to best effect with an ‘interactive show’.
 A street-style presentation inspired by Gucci’s SS18 catwalk.
 The looks were raw and urban with a little cheekiness to boot.
 Morphing into glam rock meets moody goth, the hair was representing shapes such as triangles, circles and square.
 Culminating in an ode to sci-fi movies in the 90’s the overarching theme of celebrating shape and movement was refreshing and bold.

 - The Business awards are judged on in-salon performance and include a brand new addition for 2017 The Big 5 (presented in conjunction with HSBC) with the winning salon Dorking scooping a massive £5000.
 The winner of Headmasters Bring On The Colour competition won a gorgeous a brand new Audi A1!